burhan1997/react-challenge/README.md

 - **HTML Content Parsing**: Utilizes the DOMParser method to clean HTML tags from exercise titles and descriptions for a consistent UI.

-markdown

 - **MultipleChoiceQuestion.js**: Manages display and styling of multiple-choice questions.
 - **Navbar.js**: Implements navigation with 'Previous' and 'Next' buttons.
-- **ExercisePage.js**: Main page for loading and rendering exercises based on fetched data.
+- **$exerciseId.jsx**: Main page for loading and rendering exercises based on fetched data.
-- **loader.js**: Contains logic for fetching and parsing exercise data from a JSON file.

 ## Approach
 - **Component-based Architecture**: Employs reusable components for modular and maintainable code.